 Best Management Practices (BMPs)

 Forests play an important role in the health of our environment and our economy.
-Private forest landowners are among the strongest advocates for maintaining healthy and sustainable forests and ensuring water quality.
+Private forest landowners are among the strongest advocates for maintaining healthy and sustainable forests and ensuring clean water.
 To protect water quality, best management practice (BMP) programs were developed and have served to manage forestry activities for more than three decades.
 Individual states have invested substantial resources to develop effective BMP programs.

 It doesn’t end there.
 More and more state forestry commission assessments point to the additional benefits of good forestry, such as biodiversity benefits (habitat for wildlife